Sheppard Mullin looks for new associates who have the integrity, drive and intellect to become outstanding practicing lawyers.

 For associates in the sixth year or above, Sheppard Mullin holds a biannual "Partnership College".
 The goal of Partnership College is to teach associates what it takes to become a partner in the firm, and to provide them with a basic toolkit upon which they can build during their senior associate years.
 Topics covered at Partnership College include the history and evolution of the partnership, overviews of partnership selection and compensation, law firm economics and panel discussions by young partners of their paths to partnership and how life in the firm differs when one is a partner.

 Sheppard Mullin’s Associates' Forum fosters open communication between associates and partners.
 The Forum consists of almost 40 associate representatives.
-It meets quarterly with the firm's Chief Talent Officer.
+It meets quarterly with the firm's Chief Human Resources Officer and the Chief Talent Officer.

 Topics covered at Associates' Forum meetings have included performance evaluations, compensation, benefits, partnership selection criteria, work/life balance issues and office-specific issues.
 Significantly, the firm has implemented a number of changes in policies and procedures as a result of input received through the Associates' Forum.

 The firm keeps its associates and staff informed of the financial condition of the firm and business developments affecting firm through annual "State of the Firm" meetings.
-The Chair of the firm’s Executive Committee and the firm’s Executive Director visit all U.S. offices to make these presentations in person and to answer questions from attendees.
+The Chair of the firm’s Executive Committee and the firm’s Chief Operating Officer visit all U.S. offices to make these presentations in person and to answer questions from attendees.